AnuragAnalog/c-scripts/README.md

-# C-scripts
+# c and py-scripts

-This repo contains some normal c-scripts like morsec code converter, rolling dice, string operations, bit operations.
+This repo contains some normal c and py scripts like morsec code converter, rolling dice, string operations, bit operations and lots more...

+For the use of python files open the files and see the description.

 **String Operations**